KASan for ARM32 Decompression Stop

 shadow = (address >> 3) + offset

-The shadow memory is located at offset, and if our instrumented memory is N bytes then we need to allocate N/8 = N >> 3 bytes to be used as shadow memory.
+bytes to be used as shadow memory.
 Notice that I say instrumented memory not code: ASan shadows not only the actual compiled code but mainly and most importantly any allocations and referenced pointers the code maintains.
 Also the DATA (contants) and BSS (global variables) part of the executable image are shadowed.
-To achive this the userspace links to a special malloc() implementation that overrides the default and manages all of this behind the scenes.
-One aspect of it is that malloc() will of course return chunks of memory naturally aligned to 8, so that the shadow memory will be on an even byte boundary.
+To achive this the userspace links to a special malloc()

-ASan shadow memory The ASan shadow memory shadows the memory you're interested in inspecting for memory safety.
+The ASan shadow memory shadows the memory you're interested in inspecting for memory safety.

 The helper library will allocate shadow memory as part of the runtime, and use it to shadow the code, data and runtime allocations of the program.
-Some will be allocated up front as the program is started, some will be allocated to shadow allocations at runtime, such as dynamically allocated buffers or anything else you malloc().
+Some will be allocated up front as the program is started, some will be allocated to shadow allocations at runtime, such as dynamically allocated buffers or anything else you malloc()

 The error detection was based on the observation that a shadowing byte with each bit representing an out-of-bounds access error can have a “no error” state (0x00) and 8 error states, in total 9 states.
 Later on a more elaborate scheme was adopted.
-Values 1..7 indicate how many of the bytes are valid for access (if you malloc() just 5 bytes then it will be 5) and then there are magic bytes for different conditions.
+Values 1..7 indicate how many of the bytes are valid for access (if you malloc()

 When a piece of memory is legally allocated and accessed the corresponding bits are zeroed.
 Uninitialized memory is “poisoned”, i.e. set to a completely illegal value != 0.
 Further SLAB allocations are padded with “red zones” poisoning memory in front and behind of every legal allocation.
 When accessing a byte in memory, it is easy to verify that the access is legal: is the shadow byte == 0?
 That means all 8 bytes can be freely accessed and we can quickly proceed.
 Else we need a closer look.
 Values 1 thru 7 means bytes 1 thru 7 are valid for access (partly addressable) so we check that and any other values means uh oh.